betterscientificsoftware/bssw.io/CuratedContent/ACMTransactionsOnModelingAndComputerSimulation.md

-# ACM Transactions on Modeling and Computer Simulation
+# ACM Transactions on Modeling and Computer Simulation TESTTEST

 [ACM Transactions on Modeling and Computer Simulation (TOMACS)](http://tomacs.acm.org/about.cfm) is a well-established journal which deals more with applications, their impact and results, as well as their methodology (e.g., verification and validation).